A Refined Complexity Analysis of Fair Districting over Graphs: FCD on Trees and Tree-like Graphs

 Recalling that $3Z-i$ vertices of color~$c^x_i$ are attached to each literal vertex corresponding to $x_i\in X$ and that $6Z-2i>3Z$, the next observation directly follows from the previous lemma and \Cref{ob:fvn1}. \begin{observation} Let $(V_1,V_2)$ be a solution of the constructed \fairCD instance.
 Then, for each $x_i\in X$, exactly one of the two corresponding literal vertices $v_i$ and $\overline{v}_i$ is part of $V_1$ and the other is part of~$V_2$. \end{observation}

-We are now ready to prove the backward direction of the correctness of our construction. \fvnn* \begin{proof} Let $(V_1,V_2)$ be a solution to the constructed \fairCD instance.
+We are now ready to prove the backward direction of the correctness of our construction. \begin{restatable}{lemma}{fvnn} If the constructed {\fairCD} instance is a yes-instance, then the given \textsc{Not-All-Equal 3-Sat} instance is a yes-instance. \end{restatable} \begin{proof} Let $(V_1,V_2)$ be a solution to the constructed \fairCD instance.
 From \Cref{ob:fvn4}, it follows that for each $x_i\in X$, exactly one of $v_i$ and $\overline{v}_i$ is part of $V_1$.
 Let $\varphi$ be the truth assignment induced by $V_1$, i.e., $\varphi$ sets $x_i$ to true if $v_i\in V_1$ and $x_i$ to false if $\overline{v}_i\in V_1$.
 We claim that $\varphi$ is a solution to the given \textsc{Not-All-Equal 3-Sat} instance.
 Firstly, for the sake of contradiction, assume that there exists a clause $y_j\in C$ containing only literals that are satisfied by~$\varphi$.
 However, by \Cref{ob:fvn1}, this implies that all vertices of color $c^y_j$ are part of~$V_1$, contradicting \Cref{le:fvn2a} as there exist $3Z+3j$ such vertices.
 Secondly, for the sake of contradiction, assume that $y_j$ contains no literal satisfied by~$\varphi$.
 However, by \Cref{ob:fvn1}, this implies that all vertices of color $c^y_j$ are part of~$V_2$, contradicting again \Cref{le:fvn2a}.
 Consequently, $\varphi$ is a solution. \end{proof}